Around The World In Not Quite 80 Days, Cyclist Smashes Record

 Congratulations to Mark and his team#OfficiallyAmazing https://t.co/Hj9c8ql4o8

 Smashing records on his bicycle is well-worn ground for Beaumont.
-He had already set a world record of 194 days for peddling around the planet in 2008.
+He had already set a world record of 194 days for pedaling around the planet in 2008.

 Now that he can finally put his feet up, Beaumont told the Telegraph he is looking forward to simple pleasures.
 "I don't want anything big or grand," he said.
 "So I look forward to walking the dog and sleeping in a normal bed and eating a nice meal without getting pummeled with a massage at the same time."